bcgov/entity/.github/ISSUE_TEMPLATE/DoD - Assets.md

 ---
-name: Definition of Done - Entities
+name: Definition of Done - Assets
 about: Team owned document to define when a User Story is done

 ---